wesbabie/todo-app/README.md

 the app allows you to add activities and also delete them by tapping on the item of your choice

 this app is live on netlify at https://odunayo-todo.netlify.app/

+note: the mobile version of this app has  not been fixed, making the app look improperly aligned on mobile devices